 What are the possible side effects of testosterone injection?

-- nausea, vomiting, stomach pain, loss of appetite, and jaundice (yellowing of the skin or eyes).
+- liver problems--right-sided upper stomach pain, vomiting, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes).

 - male-pattern hair growth (such as on the chin or chest);